 The Day Begins

-Most clinics pause appointments during the lunch hour, not only for nourishment but also to play catchup.
-A bustling clinic has employees use this time to return phone calls, check on animals that are hospitalized and recovering from anesthesia, and hopefully eat lunch at some point.
+Most clinics pause appointments during the lunch hour, not only for nourishment, but also to play catch-up.
+In a bustling clinic, employees may use this time to return phone calls, check on animals that are hospitalized and recovering from anesthesia, and hopefully eat lunch at some point.
 Anytime during the day emergencies can come through the door and require immediate attention.
 As a result, all veterinary team members must practice good time management.
 If an office has multiple veterinarians, the office may remain open during "lunchtime" and each doctor will take his or her own staggered break.